flame/blis/docs/Multithreading.md

 $ export BLIS_NUM_THREADS=16
 $ ./my_blis_program
 ```
 This causes BLIS to automatically determine a reasonable threading strategy based on what is known about the operation and problem size.
-If `BLIS_NUM_THREADS` is not set, then BLIS also looks at the value of `OMP_NUM_THREADS`, if set.
+If `BLIS_NUM_THREADS` is not set, BLIS will attempt to query the value of `OMP_NUM_THREADS`.
 If neither variable is set, the default number of threads is 1.

+**Note:** We *highly* discourage use of the `OMP_NUM_THREADS` environment variable and may remove support for it in the future.
+If you wish to set parallelism globally via environment variables, please use `BLIS_NUM_THREADS`.

 ### Environment variables: the manual way